+This post brought to you by Royal Design Studio.
+All opinions are 100% my own.
 Recently I shared a post of my new dining room on Instagram, which was looking a bit bleak.
 I am still in love with my painted dining room table, but the rest of the room was feeling bare.
-Since we’ve purchased so much stuff ON TOP of building our new home I was trying to work within a $300 budget.
+Since we’ve purchased so much stuff on top of building our new home I was trying to work within a $300 budget.
 Everyone agreed a side table and rug would help breathe a little life into my new room, so that is what I ended up adding, along with a fun piece of wall art.
-It still isn’t totally completed, but it is starting to have more personality, especially with my new custom stenciled seagrass rug!
+It still isn’t totally completed, but it is starting to have more personality, especially with my new DIY stencil rug!

 Once I was close to the other side I laid my corner stencil where I wanted it and painted it.
 I then used the border stencil to connect to the corner piece and was finished.

 The stencil is reusable too!
-Simply wash it with soap and water and store it some place flat.
+Simply wash it with soap and water and store it someplace flat.

 I posted a picture on Facebook of the finished piece and everyone agreed that I shouldn’t paint the two long sides, so in just 25 minutes I had a gorgeous, custom DIY Stencil rug!